-Paper planners are a great option if you’re looking to boost your memory as well.
+Paper planners are a great option if you’re also looking to boost your memory.
 Handwriting triggers your brain’s natural learning process through the use of fine motor skills, touch, and sight.

 - Academics– Calendar from July- June of the following year

 - Wedding/Event Planner